m-sharibchenko/project_todo-list/README.md

-The intermin project: Todo List.
+The intermin project on course: Todo List.
 Using JS, modules, yarn, webpack